41 Combat Engineer Regiment: 25 Engineer Squadron

 25 Engineer Squadron traces its lineage to 9th Army Troops Company (Royal Canadian Engineers) which was formed in 1937 following a reorganization of the militia in Canada.
 During the Second World War the company served as part of 1st Pioneer Battalion, later known as 1st Battalion Army Troops (Royal Canadian Engineers).
 Through most of the war, they served as construction troops supporting First Canadian Army.
-Following the war the army troops companies were no longer required and the sub-unit was re-designated 25th Field Squadron with the task of providing field engineer support to Edmonton-area units.
+Following the war, the army troops companies were no longer required and the sub-unit was re-designated 25th Field Squadron with the task of providing field engineer support to Edmonton-area units.

 33 Engineer Squadron

-33 Engineer Squadron traces its lineage back to 6th Field Park Squadron (6 Fd Pk Sqn) that was formed in Lethbridge in 1940.
+33 Engineer Squadron traces its lineage back to the 6th Field Park Squadron (6 Fd Pk Sqn) that was formed in Lethbridge in 1940.
 6 Field Park Squadron was mobilized in early 1941 and formed part of the 4th Canadian Armoured Division.
 Their task was supplying the field squadrons in the division, as well as all other units, with every kind of engineer material necessary.
 This included both military and local resources.
 A few of the items produced by 6 Field Park Squadron and delivered are 56,800 signs of all sizes and shapes, 16,300 barber poles or lane markers, 1,221 crosses, 4,000 drift pins and 8,000 timber dogs.
 In addition thousands of tons of innumerable other stores were hauled from Corps dumps or requisitioned from civilians.

 Their skilled workers had to operate many times under the most adverse of conditions.
 In March 1946, the sappers returned home to Lethbridge and the unit was re-designated to 33rd Field Park Squadron in 1947.
 In 1954 the squadron was re-roled to a field squadron and in 1968 was relocated to Calgary.
 In 1971, the unit was relocated to Edmonton and zero-manned in favour of keeping 25th Field Squadron fully operational.
 On 23 July 1990, after a decade of lobbying by the Calgary Branch of the Military Engineers Association of Canada, 33rd Field Engineer Squadron was reactivated and relocated to Calgary.
 It achieved independent squadron status in 1991 and has provided combat engineering support to Calgary-area units for 18 years prior to amalgamating with 8 FER in 2008.